binlecode/binlecode.github.io/pages/about.md

 Bin usually works in polyglot mode across business models and technology stacks.
 His recent coverage is more on cloud based, service oriented architecture with JVM, NodeJS, Ruby and Python.
 He is currently interested in microservice/serverless stack, stream and reactive process, text analysis and NLP.
 He is also a fan of virtual hosting and cloud scaling.

 Bin enjoys learning best practice over a wide spectrum of technologies to optimize engineering resources and avoid mistakes.

-You can find some of my open source work below.